-8.4 Memory
+9.4 Memory

-The up to 704KB nonvolatile (flash) memory provides storage for code and data.
+Up to 352 kB nonvolatile (Flash) memory provides storage for code and data.
 The flash memory is in-system programmable and erasable.
 The last flash memory sector must contain a Customer Configuration section (CCFG) that is used by boot ROM and TI provided drivers to configure the device.
 This configuration is done through the ccfg.c source file that is included in all TI provided examples.

-The ultra-low leakage system static RAM (SRAM) is split into four 32KB and one 16KB blocks and can be used for both storage of data and execution of code.
+The ultra-low leakage system static RAM (SRAM) is split into up to five 16 kB blocks and can be used for both storage of data and execution of code.
 Retention of SRAM contents in Standby power mode is enabled by default and included in Standby mode power consumption numbers.
 Parity checking for detection of bit errors in memory is built-in, which reduces chip-level soft errors and thereby increases reliability.
 System SRAM is always initialized to zeroes upon code execution from boot.

-To improve code execution speed and lower power when executing code from nonvolatile memory, a 4-way nonassociative 8-KB cache is enabled by default to cache and prefetch instructions read by the system CPU.
+To improve code execution speed and lower power when executing code from nonvolatile memory, a 4-way nonassociative 8 kB cache is enabled by default to cache and prefetch instructions read by the system CPU.
 The cache can be used as a general-purpose RAM by enabling this feature in the Customer Configuration Area (CCFG).

-There is a 4KB ultra-low leakage SRAM available for use with the Sensor Controller Engine which is typically used for storing Sensor Controller programs, data and configuration parameters.
+There is a 4 kB ultra-low leakage SRAM available for use with the Sensor Controller Engine which is typically used for storing Sensor Controller programs, data and configuration parameters.
 This RAM is also accessible by the system CPU.
 The Sensor Controller RAM is not cleared to zeroes between system resets.